 Still not perturbed as I had my list and knew what I needed to do when, all should have gone to plan had my underlying stomach issues not started to play up.
-Bad eating and lack of hydration on Wednesday and Thursday (because of my shifts at the Coln Community Stores) had caused my stomach to niggle and because I had to be on my feet all day Friday, rather than resting, by 9 o’clock even pain killers could not keep the pain at bay.
+Bad eating and lack of hydration, on my part, on Wednesday and Thursday had caused my stomach to niggle and because I had to be on my feet all day Friday, rather than resting, by 9 o’clock even pain killers could not keep the pain at bay.
 I had no option but to forge ahead as I had both the Coln St Aldwyns Fete Committee and Lynwood & Co relying on me to deliver.

 With all the preparations on Saturday morning and with Jo rushing between the fete site and home, trying to set up the stalls and take what we needed for the pizza stall, my sister, Gilly and I only arrived at the fete site for 12 pm.
 The fete started at 12.30 pm.
 With the other food provider (burgers and sausages in a roll) looking mighty fine and up and running when we arrived, we were really on the back foot.
-The pizza oven had not even been lit as Jo had been too busy organising other things at the fete, albeit not to the satisfaction of some of the volunteers.
+The pizza oven had not even been lit as Jo had been too busy organising other things at the fete.

 My sister and I did the best we could to set up as quickly as possible, but if it had not been for Rob, the owner of Lynwood & Co, who started the pizza oven, we would have been even further behind than we were.
 The only saving grace (although it didn’t feel like it at the time) was that the interest in the pizzas was very slow at the start so we had a bit of time to start things up.